Blog Post December 4, 2025 | 12 minutes read

 • Regional offices onboard local distributors

-Everybody uses whatever systems and workflows they prefer.
+Everybody uses whichever systems and workflows they prefer.

 Why people believe this myth